ClaireLally8/Waggy-Box/README.md

     (As the site is in development - you will not need to use AWS S3 for this)

 3) Then you will need to save a copy of this repository to your computer.
 This can be done by navigating to this page - https://github.com/ClaireLally8/Waggy-Box then clicking on the `Code` dropdown & downloading the .zip file.
-4) Then in the CLI, entering the following command:
+4) Then in the CLI, enter the following command:

         git clone https://github.com/ClaireLally8/Waggy-box

-5) Open your IDE, unzip the folder downloaded and use the `cd` command in the terminal to navigate to the root directory for the project.
+5) Open your IDE, unzip the folder downloaded, and use the `cd` command in the terminal to navigate to the root directory for the project.
 6) Install all the required modules using

         pip -r requirements.txt
 7) Create an env.py file
     - In here, you need to have the following env variables:
-        - `SECRET_KE`Y  : This key is your django secret key, that generates when you install django.
+        - `SECRET_KEY`: This key is your Django secret key, that generates when you install Django.
-        - `STRIPE_PUBLIC_KEY` : This key is obtained when you set up stripe.
+        - `STRIPE_PUBLIC_KEY`: This key is obtained when you set up stripe.
-        - `STRIPE_SECRET_KEY` : This key is obtained when you set up stripe.
+        - `STRIPE_SECRET_KEY`: This key is obtained when you set up stripe.
-        - `EMAIL_HOST_USER` : This is your email address
+        - `EMAIL_HOST_USER`: This is your email address
-        - `EMAIL_HOST_PASS` : Your email password generated from apps.
-A how to can be found [here](https://dev.to/abderrahmanemustapha/how-to-send-email-with-django-and-gmail-in-production-the-right-way-24ab)
+        - `EMAIL_HOST_PASS`: Your email password generated from apps.
+A how-to can be found [here](https://dev.to/abderrahmanemustapha/how-to-send-email-with-django-and-gmail-in-production-the-right-way-24ab)
 8) Migrate your models using :

         python manage.py migrate